 Post-conviction DNA testing was primarily publicized through the efforts of attorney Barry C. Scheck and Peter Neufeld who began studying and litigating the forensic evidence testing in 1988.
 Their efforts resulted in the establishment of the Innocence Project in 1992 at the Benjamin N. Cardozo School of Law.
-Since then a number of Innocence Projects have been established nationwide including at Florida State and Nova Southeastern Universities.
+Since then a number of Innocence Projects have been established nationwide including at Shepard Broad Law Center in Nova Southeastern University in Florida and at Florida State University.
 Many of these projects are run by pro-bono organizations.
 These projects form the backbone of The Innocence Network which incorporates law schools, journalism schools, and public defender offices to assist inmates trying to prove their innocence whether or not the cases involve biological evidence which can be subjected to DNA testing.

-The labor-and time-intensive review process5 to investigate inmates' claims of innocence made to the Innocence Projects and the approaching two-year time limitation prompted the filing of two emergency petitions6 before the Florida Supreme Court in September 2003.
-The petition filed by the Criminal Procedural Rules Committee of the Florida Bar sought to change the October 1, 2003, deadline in Rule 3.853, FLA.
-R. CRIM.
-P., to October 1, 2004, to "extend the rapidly approaching deadline of October 1, 2003."
+The labor-and time-intensive review3 process to investigate inmates' claims of innocence made to the Innocence Projects and the approaching two-year time limitation prompted the filing of two emergency petitions4 before the Florida Supreme Court in September 2003.
+The petition filed by the Criminal Procedural Rules Committee of the Florida Bar sought to change the October 1, 2003, deadline in Rule 3.853 to October 1, 2004, to "extend the rapidly approaching deadline of October 1, 2003."
+Emergency Petition by the Florida Criminal Procedure Rules Committee for an Amendment to the Florida Rules of Criminal Procedure, Case No. SC03-1630.
 The Florida Innocence Project and the Florida Innocence Initiative filed an Emergency Petition (Case No. SC03-1654) asking the Court to suspend the destruction of physical evidence, at least so long as the Court considered the matters raised by the Emergency Petitions.